 - Animal Health and Welfare courses,

 - Metrology courses,

-- Update on Product Safety,
+- Tenant Fees Act 2019

 14. Concluding Summary

 The City Councils Trading Standards Service remains committed to the belief it continues to deliver to a very high standard with decreasing resources a very tactical and strategic approach to the overall delivery of the legislative provisions, as a Service, it is responsible for the delivery of and on behalf of the City of Newcastle upon Tyne.